-VALLEY FORGE, 1777-1778-General Washington struggles to keep his troops alive and well in Valley Forge Pennsylvania, this winter.
-Inadequate shipments of food, clothing, and supplies have left the regiments in shambles; poor hygiene and rampant disease threaten the lives of all the soldiers camped there.
-General Washington has made repeated appeals for increased supplies, but the mismanagement of the supply trade has yet to be resolved.
-In the meantime, General Washington struggles alongside his men while political rivals threaten to remove his power.
-Military and civilian critics, particularly Thomas Conway and Dr. Benjamin Rush, feel that there are several men who are better suited to lead the Continental army.
+VALLEY FORGE, 1777-1778-General Washington struggles to keep his troops alive and well in Valley Forge, Pennsylvania, this winter.
+Inadequate shipments of food, clothing, and supplies have left the regiments in shambles.
+Poor hygiene and serious disease threaten the lives of all the soldiers camped there.
+General Washington has appealed for more supplies, but has not been successful.
+In the meantime, General Washington struggles alongside his men, while his political enemies threaten to remove his power.
+Some critics feel that others are better suited to lead the Continental army.